davidan1981/rails-identity/README.md

 This documentation uses [httpie](https://github.zom/) to demonstrate making HTTP requests from command line.

-## Adding `rails-identity` to Your App
+## Install

-Since rails-identity is still in development, clone the repo.
-Then, include it in your app's `Gemfile`:
+Note that rails-identity is still in early development, so clone the repo.
+Go to your app's directory and add this line to your `Gemfile`:

     gem 'rails-identity', path: '/path/to/rails-identity/local/repo'